roualdes/bridgestan/docs/languages/rust.rst

     cargo add bridgestan

-The first time you compile a model, the BridgeStan source code will be downloaded to `~/.bridgestan`.
-If you prefer to use a source distribution of BridgeStan, you can pass its path as the `bs_path` argument to `compile_model`.
+A copy of the BridgeStan C++ sources is needed to compile models.
+This can be downloaded to :file:`~/.bridgestan/` automatically if you use the ``download-bridgestan-src`` feature.
+Otherwise, it can be downloaded manually (see :doc:`../getting-started`).

-Note that the system pre-requisites from the [Getting Started Guide](../getting-started.rst) are still required and will not be automatically installed by this method.
+Note that the system pre-requisites from the :doc:`Getting Started guide <../getting-started>` are still required and will not be automatically installed by this method.

 Example Program
 ---------------